Axiomatic-AI/ax-mcp/README.md

 > **Note:** This installs all tools under one server and may cause issues with some clients.
 If you experience problems, install individual servers instead.

+## Contributing

+### Reporting Bugs

+Found a bug?
+Please help us fix it by [creating a bug report](https://github.com/Axiomatic-AI/ax-mcp/issues/new?template=bug_report.md).

+We welcome contributions from the community!
+Here's how you can help:

+### Submitting Pull Requests

+We love pull requests!
+If you'd like to contribute code:

+1. Fork the repository
+2. Create a new branch for your feature or fix
+3. Make your changes and test them thoroughly
+4. Submit a pull request with a clear description of your changes
+5. Reference any related issues in your PR description

 ## Individual servers

 You may find more information about each server and how to install them individually in their own READMEs.